 - airport planning and terminal design

-- financial challenges facing the air transport industry
+- current performance of the air transport industry

 The course also includes three workshop simulation exercises in which participants will: